TahmidAlam-git/MC3_extraction_tools/README.md

 # MC3_extraction_tools
 programs to extract assets from Midnight Club 3

-Instruction to use mesh_to_obj.exe (only works for xbck files associated with vehicles):
+Instruction to use mesh_to_obj.exe (works for xbck files associated with most vehicles and maps):
-1. place the .exe in the folder with all the .xbck files you want extracted, example: \resources\vehicle\vp_350z_04
-2. run the .exe, it will appear with a blank terminal, let it run, it may take a few seconds
+1. run the .exe, may take a few seconds to start the file explorer
+2. select the file, may have to wait a few seconds
-3. You're done! you're .obj files should appear in the same folder of the vehicle folder under /vehicle_objs
+3. You're done! you're .obj files should appear in folders in the same location as the .exe

+version 1.02
+can now extract models from map files

+version 1.01
+.exe now available
+can now extract models from most g.xbck files

+version 1.00
+Can extract models from mesh.xbck files